 For more details about this camera, check out our in-depth Nikon D7200 review.

 If you insist on getting the D7200, click here to see the current B&H offers.
 Just like with the other cameras, you might find great deals on the previous generation Nikon D7100, although I would not recommend to go down all the way to the D7000 due to a big difference in features, specifically the autofocus system.

 4) Final Words

 With so many different cameras on offer, even those more experienced can often find themselves lost.
 Deciding which one to buy as the first one is even more difficult.
 I see a first DSLR much like I would see a first car – you don’t want to get started behind the wheel of a Bentley.
 What you need is a car that’s just right, just enough for you to learn and improve your skills.
-But afterwards, if you like the experience and even wonder whether you should take up photography on a professional level, Nikon has plenty of worthy tools for you.
+But afterwards, if you like the experience and even wonder whether you should take up photography to a professional level, Nikon has plenty of amazing tools for you.
 In this article, I did my best to introduce you to current beginner-friendly DSLR cameras Nikon has to offer.
-Hopefully my words were of some use and will ease your decision or calm your mind in case such has already been made.
+Hopefully, my words were of some use and will ease your decision or calm your mind in case such has already been made.